earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/clean-code-get-help/2017-01-25-R01-write-clean-code.md

 ---
 layout: single
-title: "Write clean code - expressive or literate programming in R - data science for scientists 101"
+title: "Write Clean Code - Expressive or Literate Programming in R - Data Science for Scientists 101"
-excerpt: "This lesson covers the basics of clean coding meaning that we ensure that the code that we write is easy for someone else to understand.
-We will briefly cover style guides, consistent spacing, literate object naming best practices. "
+excerpt: "This lesson covers the basics of clean coding meaning that you ensure that the code that you write is easy for someone else to understand.
+The lesson will briefly cover style guides, consistent spacing, literate object naming best practices. "
 authors: ['Leah Wasser', 'Data Carpentry']
 category: [courses]
 class-lesson: ['write-clean-code']
 permalink: /courses/earth-analytics/time-series-data/write-clean-code-with-r/
-nav-title: 'Write clean code'
+nav-title: 'Write Clean Code'
 dateCreated: 2016-12-13
-modified: '2017-12-07'
+modified: '2018-01-10'
-module-title: 'Clean code & getting help'
+module-title: 'Clean Code & Getting Help'
-module-nav-title: 'Clean code & getting help with R'
+module-nav-title: 'Clean Code & Getting Help with R'
 module-description: 'This module covers how to write easier to read, clean code.
 Further is covers some basic approaches to getting help when working in R. Finally it reviews how to install QGIS - a free and open source GIS tool - on your computer.'